Generative Modeling by Estimating Gradients of the Data Distribution: Additional experimental details

 \subsection{Image generation}

 During training, we randomly flip the images in CelebA and CIFAR-10.
 All models are optimized by Adam with learning rate $0.001$ for a total of 200000 iterations.
 The batch size is fixed to 128.
 We save one checkpoint every 5000 iterations.
 For MNIST, we choose the last checkpoint at the 200000-th training iteration.
 For selecting our CIFAR-10 and CelebA models, we generate 1000 images for each checkpoint and choose the one with the smallest FID score computed on these 1000 images.
 Our image samples and results in \tabref{tab:score} are from these checkpoints.
-This model selection procedure is very similar to the approach used in ProgressiveGAN~\cite{karras2018progressive}.
+Similar model selection procedures have been used in previous work, such as ProgressiveGAN~\cite{karras2018progressive}.

 The inception and FID scores are computed using the official code from OpenAI \footnote{\href{https://github.com/openai/improved-gan/tree/master/inception_score}{https://github.com/openai/improved-gan/tree/master/inception\_score}}~\cite{salimans2016improved} and TTUR~\cite{heusel2017gans} authors \footnote{\href{https://github.com/bioinf-jku/TTUR}{https://github.com/bioinf-jku/TTUR}} respectively.
 The architectures are described in Appendix~\ref{app:arch}.
 When reporting the numbers in \tabref{tab:score}, we compute inception and FID scores based on a total of 50000 samples.